GoogleCloudPlatform/retail-data-to-ai-workshop/03-lab-manuals/Module_21_ADK_Primer_Data_Analyst_Agent.md

 ### 1.6.
 Ingest the capstone data and run Data Insights scans

-To run through this module, we need a dataset created, tables, views, stored procedures in place, data loaded and data insights scans run.
-This takes about 35 minutes to run.<br><br>

-1. Upload the notebook called `Module_20_Capstone_setup.ipynb` to BigQuery.
-2. Authenticate - its in the `section 1`.
-Ensure you complete this interactive authentication
-3. Run through the rest of the notebook, review the tables, relationships.
-4. Last step in the notebook is to run Data Insights scans and generate a Data
+We already completed this in Module 20 from `Module_20_Capstone_Setup.ipynb` in BigQuery.

 <hr>

 ### 1.7.
+Quick review of the BQ metadata we generated for agentic grounding in Module 20

+### 1.8.
 Set up VS code or use any IDE on your machine

 Install VS code from https://code.visualstudio.com/download and configure it for Python and Google Cloud. <br>